New Mexico Sales Tax

 If you have a business based in New Mexico, or if you’re thinking of expanding to sell to customers there, you need to know about the sales tax regulations and requirements in the state.
-The fact is, however, that New Mexico doesn’t have a traditional sales tax.
-Instead, it has what’s called a gross receipts tax, and the main difference between that and a sales tax is that the gross receipts tax is levied directly on the seller as opposed to on the buyer.
+New Mexico has what’s called a gross receipts tax; the main difference between this and a sales tax is that the gross receipts tax is levied directly on the seller as opposed to on the buyer.

 The base rate of the gross receipts tax in New Mexico is 5.125%.
-Just like sales taxes in other states, local jurisdictions can put additional taxes in place in their area, and that means that the effective rate across the state can vary quite a bit.
-The highest gross receipts tax rate in New Mexico is 8.8675%, and there are a range of values in between.
+Just like sales taxes in other states, local jurisdictions can put additional taxes in place in their area, and that means that the effective rate for the state tax can vary quite a bit.
+The highest gross receipts tax rate in New Mexico is 9.4375%, and there is a range of values in between.

-These local taxes can be levied at the city, county, school district, transportation district, or special purpose district levels, and they may be changed as frequently as twice a year, depending on local ordinances.
-The state puts out new rate schedules in July and January that will reflect these changes, but no explicit announcements are made concerning specific local tax rate adjustmens, and so that’s something you will have to monitor to ensure you’re always using the most current rate.
+These local sales taxes can be levied at the city, county, school district, transportation district, or special purpose district levels, and they may be changed as frequently as twice a year, depending on local ordinances.
+The state puts out new rate schedules in July and January that will reflect these changes, but no explicit announcements are made concerning specific local sales tax rate adjustments, so small business owners should monitor to ensure they’re always using the most current rate.

 If you have a physical location within New Mexico, you will have to pay tax at the rate in force in that physical location, regardless of whether your customers come to you to make purchases or you ship the goods to them directly.
 Businesses based out-of-state shipping to customers in New Mexico will pay tax at the 5.125% state rate.

-Other conditions that can trigger a nexus and require the payment of the gross receipts tax include:
+Other conditions that can trigger a nexus and require paying the gross receipts tax include:

-These regulations cast a wide net, and so it’s likely that if you make sales into New Mexico on more than an occasional basis, you will meet their criteria for having a nexus there.
-Amazon does not currently have any warehouses located in New Mexico, so if you use fulfillment by Amazon, you will not have a nexus condition triggered by having your goods stored in their warehouses.
+These regulations cast a wide net, so it’s likely that if you make sales into New Mexico on more than an occasional basis, you will meet their criteria for having a nexus there.

 Although the effect is quite similar to a conventional sales tax, the gross receipts tax in New Mexico applies to everything unless it’s exempted, rather than being added on to specific types of goods as sales taxes typically are.
 That means that all goods sold in New Mexico are covered under the tax, along with all services provided.
-Essentially, any revenue received from business activities in the state is taxed, and that includes shipping and handling charges no matter how they’re listed on the receipt or invoice.
+Essentially, any revenue received from business activities in the state is taxed, including shipping and handling charges, no matter how they’re listed on the receipt or invoice.

-Certain classes of goods are exempted, and these include foods intended to be prepared and eaten in the home as outlined by the Federal Supplemental Nutrition Assistance Program.
+Certain classes of goods are exempted, including foods intended to be prepared and eaten in the home as outlined by the Federal Supplemental Nutrition Assistance Program.
 This includes most groceries and household staples, although it doesn’t cover hot prepared foods, alcohol and tobacco, and pet foods.
-However, even specified items are not exempted unless they’re purchased in an establishment that meets the definition of a “retail food store” as outlined by the state.
+However, even specified items are not exempted unless purchased in an establishment that meets the definition of a “retail food store” as outlined by the state.